 This area of coverage is very similar to Mass Evacuation, helping you pay for the new and increased costs that come with having to stay somewhere other than your home long-term.
 ALEs come into effect when the Order of Evacuation is over, but only kick in for those homeowners who cannot return to their residences.

 If it is safe to return to your home, and your home is undamaged and fit for occupancy this coverage may not apply.
 ALE coverage pays for hotel stays, rental accommodations, and increased transportation costs.

 You can also request an advance for ALE coverage to help with the ongoing expense.
 It can take time to recover from wildfire and the money can help you avoid going into debt.

 A high portion of insurance coverage is in place to assist you in replacing or repairing damaged personal possessions.
-Common issues that arise when it comes to personal contents include the prevalence of looters in areas that have been evacuated, disagreements over whether to try to clean or repair belongings or over-depreciation in settlement offers.
+Common issues that arise when it comes to personal contents include the prevalence of looters in areas that have been evacuated, disagreements over whether to try to clean or repair belongings, or over-depreciation in settlement offers.

 Be aware of the limits on your Contents coverage, as they may differ depending on the category.
 High-value belongings like jewelry and art often have separate “special” limits.

 Most of your coverage will probably be allocated toward repairing the damage caused by the wildfire or rebuilding in the case of a total loss.
-Structure coverage can sometimes lead to conflicts with the insurance company when your vision of the repairs does not align with the insurance companies.
+Structure coverage can sometimes lead to conflicts with the insurance company when your vision of the repairs does not align with the insurance company.
 Insurers often have recommended or preferred contractors who provide the insurer with estimates of costs and with whom they prefer to work.

 Another common issue with Structure coverage is whether you have Bylaw or Upgrade insurance.
 This covers the increased costs of replacing antiquated elements (no longer up to code) with elements that are up to the current code.